bfrg/vim-jqplay/README.md

 **Note:** `:Jqplay` can be run only on json buffers, unless the `-n/--null-input` and/or `-R/--raw-input` options have been passed.

+If you want to start a _jqplay_ session with a new input buffer, run `:JqplayScratch`.
+The command will open an interactive session in a new tab page using a new scratch buffer as input.

 ### Run jq manually on demand